sreeram-io/project-zeus/src/data/story/life-in-de-uk.md

 #### *23 August, 2020, Berlin*

+Note: As of June 2021, I moved back to the UK.

 This question runs in my mind every day.
 It’s my greatest dilemma.
 It could turn out to be my biggest regret if I don’t take the right decisions in the coming years.
 Ever since 2012, I have been moving cities.
 Ever since 2016, I have been moving countries.
 What next?
 What am I leaving behind?
 My answer is based on my experience at 30 while I am still single.

 Towards the end of 2019, I had 3 things in my hand.
 A job in Germany with a fat paycheck, a job in India with a fat paycheck and an option to continue living in the UK with a not so fat a check until 2022.
 Everything seemed good.
 I had to choose one.